Squirrelheads Clarinet Izen Family e-mail me

 Ray

 Ray Quigley is married to Martha Quigley who calls for dances in Dallas.
 When Ray isn’t fiddling, juggling, or chasing round the country to hear Bruce – Molsky that is, not the Springsteen guy from New Jersey, Ray can be found in his lab pursuing water transport.
 We suspect Ray’s working on recipes for kidney pie, but he says it’s all to help very sick kids with kidney problems.
-Since he’s a pediatric nephrologist at UT Southwestern Medical Center, his bandmates give Ray the benefit of the doubt.
+Since he’s a pediatric nephrologist at UT Southwestern Medical Center, Ray's bandmates give him the benefit of the doubt.

 Ghosts of Squirrelheads Past, Present and Future

 During the late 90’s another Denton fiddler, Gary Washmon was a member of Squirrelheads in Gravy until a medical problem temporarily interfered with his fiddling.
 Gary tells us he's been cured, but you will have to judge for yourself as he's mostly playing bluegrass music.
+Cornelia Izen was a Squirrelhead from 1992-2013, and Jess Izen was a Squirrelhead from 2003-2009.
+Greg Breiland and Leon Peek were Squirrelheads too.